-We would like to extend our sincere gratitude to ECPAT France team Ms. Audrey Rochette, Ms. Emilie Vallat, Ms. Chloé Baury and Ms. Guillemette Vuillard for funding the RISE Learning Project and the continuous support they provided during the research.
+We would like to extend our sincere gratitude to the ECPAT France team: Ms. Audrey Rochette, Ms. Emilie Vallat, Ms. Chloé Baury and Ms. Guillemette Vuillard for funding this RISE learning project and the continuous support they provided during the research.

-We are also grateful to Ms. Helen Veitch, Ms. Jade Tachie Menson and Ms. Lopa Bhattacharjee of the RISE Learning Network and Family for Every Child for designing the guide, conducting the virtual learning course in the guidelines and providing technical and financial support to the UYDEL consultation team.
+We are also grateful to Ms. Helen Veitch for editorial support and Ms. Jade Tachie-Menson and Ms. Lopa Bhattacharjee of the RISE Learning Network and Family for Every Child for designing the guide, conducting the virtual learning course in the guidelines and providing technical and financial support to the UYDEL consultation team.

-We are grateful to the UYDEL consultation team: Ms. Anna Nabulya the Consultation Coordinator, Ms. Doreen Nassiwa, Research Coordinator, Mr. Moses Kinobi and Ms. Jennifer Akot, Adult Researchers and and Youth researchers, Asraf Nsubuga , Shalom Gyaviira, Nakajubi Justine, Namujju Harriet , Mugala Jaliat and Protection Coordinator Diana Namwanje.
+We are grateful to the UYDEL consultation team: Ms. Anna Nabulya, the Consultation Coordinator; Ms. Doreen Nassiwa, Research Coordinator; Mr. Moses Kinobi and Ms. Jennifer Akot, Adult Researchers; Youth Researchers, Asraf Nsubuga, Shalom Gyaviira, Nakajubi Justine, Namujju Harriet, and Mugala Jaliat; and Protection Coordinator, Diana Namwanje.